nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Command

 A command is an instruction for StudMap, and the main way to interact with it!
-Check out the [Features<br><br>](#5-features) section to see what commands are available.<br><br>
+Check out the [Features](#5-features) section to see what commands are available.

 ### CSV (Comma-separated Values) file

 This is a file type that many applications use for importing and exporting data.
-That's why we're using<br><br> it for import!<br><br>
+That's why we're using it for import!

 ### JSON file

 This is a file type that many applications use for storing data in a human-readable format.
-We're also<br><br> using it, so that advanced users can edit their student data easily if they wish.<br><br>
+We're also using it, so that advanced users can edit their student data easily if they wish.

 ### Module

-Each module of study has a unique module code consisting of a two- or three-letter prefix that<br><br> generally denotes the discipline, and four digits, and sometimes a suffix. e.g. `CS2101`, `CS2103T`.<br><br>
+Each module of study has a unique module code consisting of a two- or three-letter prefix that generally denotes the discipline, and four digits, and sometimes a suffix. e.g. `CS2101`, `CS2103T`.

 ### Alphanumeric

-An alphanumeric character is one that is either a number (0-9) or a letter (any letter of the alphabet,<br><br> lower or upper case).
-An input described as alphanumeric means that all the characters of the input<br><br> must follow these constraints (i.e. composed only of letters and/or numbers)
+An alphanumeric character is one that is either a number (0-9) or a letter (any letter of the alphabet, lower or upper case).
+An input described as alphanumeric means that all the characters of the input must follow these constraints (i.e. composed only of letters and/or numbers).